bbauska/Coursera-Bootstrap/readme.md

 <h4>Exercise: Scss</h4>

-We\'ll now move on to the next exercise, where we will use SCSS syntax to define our SCSS classes and automatically convert them into their corresponding CSS classes.
+We&apos;ll now move on to the next exercise, where we will use SCSS syntax to define our SCSS classes and automatically convert them into their corresponding CSS classes.

-We\'ll be doing exactly the same set of steps that we did for the last exercise that we completed just now, but using the SCSS syntax.
+We&apos;ll be doing exactly the same set of steps that we did for the last exercise that we completed just now, but using the SCSS syntax.

-To get started, in your project in the CSS folder, let\'s create a new file and name it as style start SCSS.
+To get started, in your project in the CSS folder, let&apos;s create a new file and name it as style start SCSS.

-Now in this file we\'ll define our SCSS classes and then automatically convert that into our CSS classes.
+Now in this file we&apos;ll define our SCSS classes and then automatically convert that into our CSS classes.

-In there, let\'s start out by first defining the variables, so I\'ll start out with light gray,
+In there, let&apos;s start out by first defining the variables, so I&apos;ll start out with light gray,

 I have now added in a few more variables here again with the same names